Brentwood Fathers’ Rights Attorney

 Asserting your rights as an unmarried father often requires a different process.
 As a lawyer, I can explain your rights, prepare you for what to expect and guide you through this process.
 In some cases, reaching a solution through negotiation is a realistic possibility.
 In situations where negotiation fails — paternity testing, juvenile court hearings and getting your name on the Putative Father Registry maintained by the Tennessee State Department of Children’s Services may be necessary.

 The Next Step Is Talking To An Attorney

 I would be happy to speak with you about fathers’ rights issues.
-I offer initial consultations by phone, or in-person at my offices in Franklin, Tennessee (located near the intersection of Murfreesboro Road and Mack Hatcher Parkway).
+I offer initial consultations by phone, or in-person at my offices in Brentwood, Tennessee (located near the intersection of Murfreesboro Road and Mack Hatcher Parkway).